kubernetes/enhancements/keps/sig-apps/4212-declarative-node-maintenance/README.md

 #### Finalizers and Deletion of the NodeMaintenance

-When a stage is not `Idle`, `nodemaintenance.k8s.io/maintenance-completion` finalizer is placed on the NodeMaintenance object to ensure uncordon and removal of Evacuations upon deletion.
+When a stage is not `Idle`, `nodemaintenance.k8s.io/maintenance-completion` finalizer is placed on the NodeMaintenance object to ensure uncordon and removal of EvictionRequests upon deletion.

 When a deletion of the NodeMaintenance object is detected, its `.spec.stage` is set to `Complete`.
 The finalizer is not removed until the `Complete` stage has been completed.